-Section 5, we used application profiling analysis to arrive at an instruction mix of what functional units to use.
+We used application profiling to arrive at an instruction mix for the functional units (details in Section 5).
 Based on this analysis, 60% integer ALU, 10% integer multiply, 30% floating point units provided the best mix.
-A 64-functionalunit DySER block with the aforementioned mix, has an area of 0.92 mm^2 .
+A 64-functionalunit DySER block with the aforementioned mix, has an area of 0.92 $mm^2$ .
 It occupies the same area as a 64KB SRAM estimated from CACTI [38].
-Comparing to area of other structures in modern processors, one DySER block is less area than the Atom L1 data cache (including its data and tag array): area estimated as 1.00 mm^2 from CACTI and 1.32 mm^2 from the die photo scaled to 55nm.
+Comparing to area of other structures in modern processors, one DySER block is less area than the Atom L1 data cache (including its data and tag array): area estimated as 1.00 $mm^2$ from CACTI and 1.32 $mm^2$ from the die photo scaled to 55nm.
 Synopsys Power Compiler estimates DySER's power as 1.9 Watts at 2.0 GHz based on its default activity factors assumptions for datapath.
 The simple design and quantitative results show that the DySER architecture is practical.

-4 Compiler
+4 The Compiler's Role